-The house was set in bushland, a few kilometres outside Springwood.
+Although the house was set in bushland at Faulconbridge a few kilometres from Springwood, Norman always wrote his address as Springwood..
 Today, the town has edged much closer.
 In a subdivision next door, streets are named after character’s in Lindsay’s much loved children’s book, The Magic Pudding.

 There is Bill Barnacle Avenue, Bunyip Bluegum Road, and Uncle Wattleberry Crescent.
 Oh yes, and how lovely to be a child living in a street called Magic Pudding Place.

 Before he died at the age of 90 in 1969, Norman Lindsay made arrangements for his home to be left in the care of the National Trust.
 It has been set up as a gallery, housing a wonderful collection of his work, including major paintings and etchings and first editions of his books.
 At the rear of the house, the studio remains just as he left it; brushes and palette in their usual position, his old coat hanging on the wall.

 There is a special ambience about ‘Norman’s place’.
 To visit on a clear, spring day is a delight.
 Fronted by a dry stone wall, the gardens contain Australian eucalypts, cypresses, and deciduous trees, including three giant corals guarding the studio.